niklas2020/Lithium/README.md

 Submit a bug report.
 Make it clear what the issue is.
 Submitting a Feature Request

 Submit a feature request.
-Make it clear what feature you want added to coward.
+Make it clear what feature you want added to Lithium.
 Submitting Changes